 Here’s a trivia question for you: which American organization has produced the largest number of open textbooks?
 Here’s a hint: they’ve produced more than double the number of books created by the next largest producer.
 Here’s another hint: they haven’t created a new open textbook since 2012.
 You may have thought the answer was the non-profit OpenStax, who have published over 40 open textbooks.
 But the correct answer is actually commercial publisher Flat World Knowledge, who published over 100 textbooks under Creative Commons licenses.
-Although they would eventually change their model to focus on traditionally copyrighted textbooks, FWK’s over 100 openly licensed textbooks can still be found archived around the web in places like the Open Textbook Library and the Saylor Foundation’s website.
+Although they would eventually change their model to focus on traditionally copyrighted textbooks, FWK’s over 100 openly licensed textbooks can still be found archived around the web in places like the Open Textbook Library and on the Saylor Foundation’s website.
 The open textbooks created by this commercial publisher are still being used and even adapted, providing the foundations for books like Research Methods in Psychology – 2nd Canadian Edition, Introductory Chemistry – 1st Canadian Edition, Fundamentals of Business – Canadian Edition, and Writing for Success – 1st Canadian Edition, among others.

 In describing her coining of the phrase “open source software” in 1998, Christine Peterson wrote: